mvaganov/CmdLineAsteroids/notes.md

 ### voice
-and the `Update` needs to change as well. here we can see that particles could be decommissioned while the particles pool is being iterated through, if we aren't careful. after the pool is iterated through, the particlesPool can decommission those deferred particles
+and the `Update` needs to change as well.

+we need to avoid decommissioning a particle while the particles pool is being iterated through. instead, those particles need to be marked for decommission.

+after the pool is iterated through, the particlesPool can decommission those marked particles.

 ### scene
 test